Amy Millan: Honey from the Tombs

 Amy Millan released her debut solo album, Honey from the Tombs, in 2006.
 It consisted of songs largely written before 2000, from when Millan was a member of 16 Tons.
 The album title was inspired by a Tom Waits interview where he compared the release of older songs to the discovery of sweet honey buried in Egyptian tombs.
 The album was produced by Ian Blurton and musical contributors included Brendan Canning and Kevin Drew of Broken Social Scene and Dan and Jenny Whiteley from Crazy Strings.

 In contrast to her work with Stars, Millan's solo work is strongly influenced by country and folk music.
 Thematically, many of the songs deal with loss and loneliness, and taking solace in alcohol is sung about numerous times.
 Millan's upbringing in Toronto provided the inspiration for the song "Wayward and Parliament", which is based on her time working in the coffee shop "Jet Fuel" on Parliament Street.

 Two videos were shot to promote Honey from the Tombs: "Skinny Boy" was directed by George Vale, and "Baby I" was directed by Anthony Seck.
 The songs "Losin' You" and "Baby I", were released as 7" singles in Europe.
 Millan also toured extensively to support the album, playing dates in North America, Japan and Europe.

 Masters of the Burial

 Millan released her second album, Masters of the Burial, on September 8, 2009.
-The album is produced by Martin Kinack and musicians appearing include Evan Cranley, Dan and Jenny Whiteley, Leslie Feist and Liam O'Neil.
+The album is produced by Martin Kinack and musicians appearing include Evan Cranley, Dan and Jenny Whiteley, Mark Roy, Leslie Feist and Liam O'Neil.
 The album features several cover songs, including some written by Death Cab for Cutie and Sarah Harmer.